Access-Rend/newcsman/imports/curl/tests/FILEFORMAT.md

 and used as "raw" data.

-For FTP file listings, the `<data>` section will be used *only* if you make sure that there has been a CWD done first to a directory named `test-[num]` where [num] is the test case number.
+For FTP file listings, the `<data>` section will be used *only* if you make sure that there has been a CWD done first_sentence to a directory named `test-[num]` where [num] is the test case number.
 Otherwise the ftp server can't know from which test file to load the list content.